The rapid drop in global child deaths in the last 20 years is one of the world’s most spectacular, and most hopeful, success stories.

 With proper care and treatment, nearly all of these deaths could be avoided.
 However, many health systems in low- and middle-income countries have a shortage of health-care workers, a lack of basic equipment, inadequate access to basic life-saving prevention and treatment tools, and poor infrastructure.
 Improving health systems is essential to saving the lives of mothers and children in the developing world.

-Fortunately, simple, cost-effective solutions to improve maternal and child health already exist.
+Simple, cost-effective solutions to improve maternal and child health exist.
 Enabling women to plan and space births, treating infectious diseases and improving nutrition can help women stay healthy during pregnancy.
 Additionally, efforts to educate women – both in general and specifically during and immediately following their pregnancy – help ensure that mothers know how and when to seek health care services for themselves and their children.

-Treatment to prevent mother-to-child transmission of HIV; anti-malarial bed nets, and the promotion of breastfeeding and proper nutrition can also guard against infectious diseases and ensure good health in the early stages of childhood.
+Treatment to prevent mother-to-child transmission of HIV, anti-malarial bed nets and the promotion of breastfeeding and proper nutrition can also guard against infectious diseases and ensure good health in the early stages of childhood.

 Thanks to strong financing, programs, and political will over the last fifteen years, we know we can end maternal and child deaths from preventable causes.
 But we have a long way to go before achieving the Sustainable Development Goals (SDG) targets to substantially reduce global maternal mortality, neonatal mortality, and under-5 mortality.